Mileva Marić: Family and personal relationships

-They had negotiated a settlement whereby the Nobel Prize money that Einstein anticipated he would soon receive was to be placed in trust for their two boys.
-Einstein would receive the prize for his work, and she would receive the money.
-Marić could draw on the interest, but had no authority over the capital without Einstein's permission.
-After Einstein married his cousin Elsa in June 1919, he returned to Zurich to talk to Marić about the children's future.
-During the visit, he took Hans Albert for a sail on Lake Constance and Eduard to Arosa for convalescence.

-In 1922, Einstein received news that he had won the Nobel Prize in November.
-His divorce agreement promised her his Nobel Prize money.
-Under the terms of the agreement, the money was to be held in trust for their two boys, while she was able to draw on the interest.
-Based on newly released letters (sealed by Einstein's step-granddaughter, Margot Einstein, until 20 years after her death), Walter Isaacson reported that Marić eventually invested the Nobel Prize money in three apartment buildings in Zurich to produce income.
+Anticipating that Einstein would soon be awarded a Nobel Prize, their divorce agreement stipulated that Einstein would accept the award, while Maric would receive the money.
+This happened in 1922.
+Under the terms of the agreement, the money was to be held in trust for their two boys, while she was able to draw on the interest; she couldn't touch the principal without her ex-husband's permission.
+Based on newly released letters [sealed by Einstein's step-daughter (Elsa's daughter), Margot Einstein, until 20 years after her death], Walter Isaacson reported that Marić eventually invested the Nobel Prize money in three apartment buildings in Zurich to produce income.
 Marić lived in one, a five-story house at Huttenstrasse 62; the other two were investments.

-In 1930, at around 20, Eduard had a breakdown and was diagnosed with schizophrenia.
+In 1930, at around age 20, her son Eduard had a breakdown and was diagnosed with schizophrenia.
 By the late 1930s, the costs of his care at the University of Zürich's psychiatric clinic "Burghölzli" overwhelmed Marić.
 She sold the two houses to raise funds for his care and maintenance.
 In 1939, Marić agreed to transfer ownership of the Huttenstrasse house where she was living to Einstein to prevent its loss, with Marić retaining power of attorney.